An Easy DIY for Christmas Ornaments.

 Once your out of supplies, cut the other end of the garland and tie a large knot on each end,

-I have two final notes about this garland.
-For the good news I wish I could describe how nice the cinnamon makes our old covered in DIY flocking fake tree smell its amazing and made me love this tree again.
+I have two final notes about this Christmas tree garland.
+It has the best smell, I wish I could describe how nice the cinnamon makes our old covered in DIY flocking fake tree smell its amazing and made me love this tree again.

 Second, when making this tree garland I decided to chew on a cinnamon stick, no fat, no calories, no sugar blah blah blah….
 I ended up burning my taste buds and had a very sore mouth for a few days.
 I had forgotten how hot cinnamon really is, and of course learned this the hard way.
 Don’t chew on the bits of cinnamon stick, unless you want little white blisters.
 It took me three days of sipping on cool water to stop my mouth from burning.
 Youch!